The Derived Deligne Conjecture: Filtered Modules and complexes

-We collect some basic definitions of bigraded categories that we need to use and we establish some conventions.

 \begin{defin} We consider $(\Z,\Z)$-bigraded $R$-modules $A = \{A^j_i\}$, where elements of $A^j_i$ are said to have bidegree $(i, j)$.
 We sometimes refer to $i$ as the \emph{horizontal} degree and $j$ the \emph{vertical degree}.
-The \emph{total degree} of an element $x ∈ A^j_i$ is $i+j$ and is denoted $|x|$. \end{defin} \begin{defin} A \emph{morphism of bidegree $(p, q)$} maps $A^j_i$ to $A^{j+q}_{i+p}$.
-The tensor product of two bigraded $R$-modules $A$ and $B$ is the bigraded $R$-module $A ⊗ B$ given by
+The \emph{total degree} of an element $x \in A^j_i$ is $i+j$ and is denoted by $|x|$. \end{defin}

-\end{defin} We denote by $\bgmod$ the category whose objects are bigraded $R$-modules and whose morphisms are morphisms of bigraded $R$-modules of bidegree $(0, 0)$.
-It is symmetric monoidal with the above tensor product.

 We introduce the following scalar product notation for bidegrees: for $x$, $y$ of bidegree $(x_1, x_2)$, $(y_1, y_2)$ respectively, we let $\langle x, y\rangle = x_1y_1 + x_2y_2$.